 Equity-based compensation is an integral part of our overall compensation program.
 Providing named executive officers with the opportunity to create significant wealth through stock ownership is a powerful tool to attract and retain highly-qualified executives, achieve strong long-term stock price performance, align our executives' interests with those of our stockholders and provide a means to build real ownership in the Company.
 In addition, the vesting feature of our equity grants contributes to executive retention.
-We have historically granted equity awards to our employees, including our named executive officers, in the form of options to purchase shares of our common stock, and in 2019, we added restricted stock unit grants as part of our compensation program.
+We have historically granted equity awards to our employees, including our named executive officers, in the form of options to purchase shares of our common stock and restricted stock units, and in 2021, we added performance based option grants as part of our compensation program.

-During the fiscal year ended December 31, 2019, we granted stock options and restricted stock units to each of our named executive officers, as shown in more detail in the "Outstanding Equity Awards at Fiscal Year-End 2019" table below.
+During the fiscal year ended December 31, 2021, we granted stock options to each of our named executive officers, as shown in more detail in the "Outstanding Equity Awards at Fiscal Year-End 2021" table below.